 - Always start with a clean chain (see above);

 - Hold a rag around the chain and spray a water displacer such as GT85 on to the chain.
 Spin the pedals in reverse so that you can cover each section of the chain;

 - Apply a moderate amount of lube to the inside of the chain, again while spinning the pedals in reverse to cover all sections of the chain; and

 - Wipe away any excess lube with a rag.

 Do’s and don’ts of lubrication

-- Do wipe off old lube (or clean your chain) before applying fresh lube.
+- Do thoroughly clean your chain before reapplying fresh lube

 - Do try to use a good quality eco-friendly lube from a reputable brand such as Muc-Off or Green Oil.

 - Don’t use lubricant to stop your brakes from making a noise!
 In fact keep lube well away from your brakes and braking surfaces as it can contaminate brake pads and render brakes ineffective.

 - Don’t use the tin of 3-in-1 oil that your dad uses on the lawn mower.